atfienberg/slac_offline/README.md

 Other than the self explanatory entries, I will give special attention to the following:

+* fit_type: The type of fit to be attempted.
+The current options are 'laser', 'beam', and 'template'.

 * clip_cut_high & clip_cut_low: any digitizer sample whose value is not between clip_cut_high and clip_cut_low will not be included in the fit.

 * free_parameter: whether this parameter will be varied in the minimization procedure.
 The second parameter should always be delta t (for double pulse fits).
 It will always be fixed if you call fitSingle() and it will always be free if you call fitDouble().